Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 - Nuts, beans, tofu, tempeh

 Cofactors matter.
-Alcohol, exercise, and NSAIDs (Advil, Aleve, ibuprofen) can make reactions more likely or more severe.
+Cofactors such as alcohol, exercise, and NSAIDs (e.g., Advil, Aleve, ibuprofen) can make reactions more likely or more severe.
 Avoiding new tick bites may allow you to eventually reintroduce some mammalian foods under medical supervision.

 ↓ Download the Alpha-Gal Syndrome Patient Fact Sheet (PDF) — prepared by the Inter-Island Public Health Excellence Collaborative, updated April 2026